wp-plugins/adminimize/readme.txt

 == Screenshots ==
 1. Settings in WordPress 3.2-beta with two Custom Post Types
+1. configure-area for user/admin; options for metaboxes, areas in write-area and menu in WordPress 2.7/2.8
+1. configure-area for user in WordPress 2.7/2.8
+1. Small tweak for design higher WP 2.7, save 50px over the menu
+1. minimize header after activate in WordPress 2.5
+1. configure-area for user in WordPress 2.5
+1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.8.0 =
+* Simple Support for WP Multisite
+* Enhancement for hide Text-Tab on editors in custom post types
+* Small fix for PHP notice

 = v1.7.27 =
 * Fix for hide Admin Bar in WP 3.4
 * Fix for remove sections on custom post types in edit screen table